nickvee/Piranha.Bootstrap/README.md

 You can check out PiranhaCMS here: https://github.com/tidyui/piranha

-To login to manager, the credentials are:
+To login to the manager, the credentials are:

 <strong>username: admin</strong>
 <strong>Password: admin</strong>